handoyo18/Webscrapping-with-BeautifulSoup/README.md

 ## Dependencies

 Actually to follow this module you only need to install beautifulsoup4 with `pip install beautifulsoup4` and you are good to go.
-But here some libraries that needed to be installed first that I use at bis module :
+But here some libraries that needed to be installed first that I use at this module :

 - beautifulSoup4
 - pandas